applicaai/successive-halving-topk/README.md

 out_scores.unsqueeze_(2)
 ```

- #### 4. Let's see how good was the approximation.
+ #### 4. Let's see how good the approximation was.
-  We will look at the approximation of top-1 scoring vector.
+ We will look at the approximation of the top-1 scoring vector.
 ```python
 top1_hard = embeddings[0, scores.argmax(1).squeeze(), :]
 top1_soft = out_embs[0, 0, :]